GBKS/opendesign.guide/content/9-build-your-presence.md

 Open source development happens in the open, creating natural opportunities for others to see your work.
 Your contributions - whether they're design improvements, documentation updates, or thoughtful discussions in issues - become part of the public record.
 This transparency allows others to learn from your process and builds trust over time.

 Transparency results in a type of organic self-promotion, so consider how you can make your work more accessible and useful to others.
-A well-organized portfolio showing your contributions, clear documentation of your design decisions, or blog posts explaining your problem-solving process can help others learn and potentially contribute themselves.
+A well-organized portfolio showing your contributions, clear documentation [C7](/7-design-for-collaboration#documentation-that-fits){:class='chapter-link'} of your design decisions [C5](/5-design-process#community-led-design-approaches){:class='chapter-link'}, or blog posts explaining your problem-solving process can help others learn and potentially contribute themselves.

 Much work happens in publicly accessible places, but that does not mean it is automatically visible to others.
 So you may consider, for example, maintaining a public design journal or work log where you collect and document your ongoing contributions and insights.
-Two examples are [Christoph](http://gbks.substack.com){:target="_blank"} and [Mogashni](https://mogashni.substack.com){:target="_blank"} from the Bitcoin Design Community, who publish regular updates about their work, creating valuable resources for others interested in similar projects.
+Two examples are [Christoph](https://gbks.substack.com){:target="_blank"} and [Mogashni](https://mogashni.substack.com){:target="_blank"} from the [Bitcoin Design Community](https://bitcoin.design/){:target="_blank"}, who publish regular updates about their work, creating valuable resources for others interested in similar projects.

 ## Sharing Your Process